museum4punkt0/entermuseum4punkt0-deployment/README.md

 ResearchSpace facilitates the development of apps via a web-interface.
 The resulting files are stored in the `/runtime-data` folder of the executing environment.
 Here, that environment is a Docker managed container.
+The ResearchSpace platform has an export function to download a zip-file with the contents.
 In order to retrieve such contents, first the relevant container's name must be figured out, best by running `docker-compose ps` in the designated instance's definition directory on the host.
-The reulting list contains one item that ends with `_platform_1`, the whole name is to be used in the command to copy the contents to the user's directory:
+The resulting list contains one item that ends with `_platform_1`, the whole name is to be used in the command to copy the contents to the user's directory:

-    docker cp <container_name>:/runtime-data ~/<some_app_name>
+    docker cp <container_name>:/runtime-data ~/<some_folder_name>

 The result can then be copied to the workstation (where this command is invoked) as well:

-    scp -r <host>:~/<some_app_name> <local_target_folder>
+    scp -r <host>:~/<some_folder_name> <local_target_folder>

+Be aware that the result has also other contents than just the changed application files (`/runtime-data` *is not* an application) and the relevant files must be selected manually for inclusion into the application's source tree.

 ### Troubleshooting 101